Contracting Cone

 R&D Agreements

-Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR)
+Small Business Innovation Research and Small Business Technology Transfer Programs (15 USC §638)

-Small Business Technology Transfer (STTR) is another program to facilitate cooperative R&D between small business concerns and non-profit U.S. research institutions with the potential for commercialization of innovative technological solutions.
+Small Business Technology Transfer (STTR) is a program to facilitate cooperative R&D between small business concerns and non-profit U.S. research institutions with the potential for commercialization of innovative technological solutions.

 Federal agencies with R&D budgets exceeding $100 million are required to allocate a percentage of their R&D budget to these programs.
 Participating agencies determine relevant R&D topics for their programs.

-SBIR/STTR is a gated process with three (3) phases executed through BAA contracts, grants, or agreements:
+SBIR/STTR are gated process with three (3) phases executed through BAA or CSO processes resulting in contracts, grants, or agreements:

 - Phase I Concept Development: Explore technical merit and feasibility of an idea or technology and determine the quality of performance of the small business prior to providing further Federal support in Phase II.
 Contracts are no more than 6 months in duration and are funded by the SBIR/STTR program.
 Typically, Phase I awards are typically less than $150,000.